ReconcilingWorks

 ReconcilingWorks, initially named Lutherans Concerned for Gay People and subsequently Lutherans Concerned/North America, is an organization of laypeople, pastors, and congregations primarily from the Evangelical Lutheran Church in America (ELCA) and the Evangelical Lutheran Church in Canada (ELCIC) working for the full acceptance and inclusion of people of all sexual orientations and gender identities and expressions in the life of the church.
 It is one of many LGBT-welcoming church movements to emerge in American Christianity in the late 20th century.

 ReconcilingWorks's mission statement reads: "Working at the intersection of oppressions, ReconcilingWorks embodies, inspires, advocates and organizes for the acceptance and full participation of people of all sexual orientations and gender identities within the Lutheran communion and its ecumenical and global partners."

-ReconcilingWorks's headquarters is located in the Twin Cities metro area of Minnesota.
+ReconcilingWorks's headquarters is in the Twin Cities area of Minnesota.

 Early history

 On June 16 and 17, 1974, five people gathered at the invitation of Pastor Jim Siefkes at the University of Minnesota in Minneapolis.
-Rev. Siefkes, a straight ally, then Director for Discovering Ministries in the American Lutheran Church (ALC), had been given a grant by the ALC to hold a national meeting of homosexual persons and resource persons for the purpose of discussing their sexual orientation and its effect on their relationship with society and the church.
-The ALC’s purpose was to open a dialogue so that the church would become "less a source of oppression," according to Siefkes.
+Siefkes, a straight ally, then Director for Discovering Ministries in the American Lutheran Church (ALC), had received a grant from the ALC to hold a national meeting of homosexual persons and resource persons to discuss their sexual orientation and its effect on their relationship with society and the church.
+The ALC’s purpose was to open a dialogue so that the church would become "less a source of oppression", according to Siefkes.

 At that meeting were Allen Blaich (student, University of Utah), Howard Erickson (Minneapolis Star Tribune reporter and contributor to The Advocate), Diane Fraser (assistant professor at Gustavus Adolphus College), Marie Kent (instructor in a Minneapolis home for the mentally challenged) and the Rev. Jim Lokken (American Bible Society, New York).

-By the end of the meeting, the group had founded Lutherans Concerned for Gay People (LCGP), run by a steering committee under bylaws typed out ad hoc in twenty minutes by Erickson on a typewriter he found in the next room.
+By the end of the meeting, the group had founded Lutherans Concerned for Gay People (LCGP), run by a steering committee under bylaws Erickson typed out ad hoc in 20 minutes on a typewriter he found in the next room.
 The organization’s name was Blaich’s idea.
-The first two Coordinators were Blaich and Fraser.
-Marie Kent became the Treasurer.
+The first two coordinators were Blaich and Fraser.
+Marie Kent became the treasurer.
 Dues were three dollars.
-There would be a newsletter, The Gay Lutheran, that Erickson would edit, of which the current quarterly, Concord, is the latter-day descendant.
+There would be a newsletter, The Gay Lutheran, that Erickson would edit, of which the current quarterly, Concord, is the descendant.

-Shortly thereafter, as the ALC intended, representatives of LCGP found themselves in dialogue with officials in the church.
+Shortly thereafter, as the ALC intended, LCGP representatives found themselves in dialogue with church officials.
 LCGP had an information table and provided hospitality at the ALC Convention in Detroit in October 1974.